univention/univention-corporate-server/doc/changelog/index.rst

 Univention base libraries
 *************************

-* A new python module `univention.logging` has been introduced which provides a `python-logging` handler for `univention.debug`.
-It allows software components to use the `logging` interface of Python while logging into a `univention.debug` stream (:uv:bug:`55324`).
+* A new Python module :py:mod:`univention.logging` has been introduced which provides a Python :py:mod:`logging` handler for :py:mod:`univention.debug`.
+It allows software components to use the :py:mod:`logging` interface of Python while logging into a :py:mod:`univention.debug` stream (:uv:bug:`55324`).

-* Log messages are no longer erroneously logged by the wrong logger when `univention.debug2` is used but `univention.logging` isn't imported (:uv:bug:`57026`).
+* Log messages are no longer erroneously logged by the wrong logger when :py:mod:`univention.debug2` is used but :py:mod:`univention.logging` isn't imported (:uv:bug:`57026`).

-* The detection of the correct log level has been repaired in case `univention.debug` was not initialized via `univention.logging` (:uv:bug:`57101`).
+* The detection of the correct log level has been repaired in case :py:mod:`univention.debug` was not initialized via :py:mod:`univention.logging` (:uv:bug:`57101`).

-* The StartTLS operation mode is now configurable via the UCR variable `directory/manager/starttls`.
-This is required in a Kubernetes environment (:uv:bug:`57098`).
+* The StartTLS operation mode is now configurable via the |UCSUCRV| :envvar:`directory/manager/starttls`.
+This is required in a Kubernetes environment
+  (:uv:bug:`57098`).

-* An unused dependency on `py3dns` has been removed (:uv:bug:`56911`).
+* An unused dependency on :program:`py3dns` has been removed (:uv:bug:`56911`).

-* The `uldap` library now supports the SASL binding mechanism `OAUTHBEARER` (:uv:bug:`49006`).
+* The :py:mod:`uldap` library now supports the SASL binding mechanism ``OAUTHBEARER`` (:uv:bug:`49006`).

-* The log messages of `uldap` are now logged via the Python `logging` interface, which is configured to still log to the `univention.debug` log stream.
+* The log messages of :py:mod:`uldap` are now logged via the Python :py:mod:`logging` interface, which is configured to still log to the :py:mod:`univention.debug` log stream.
 This is a prerequisite for prefixing log lines with the request ID in the UDM REST API (:uv:bug:`56970`).

-* The new LDAP database `cn=internal` has been added to store blocklist entries (:uv:bug:`57038`).
+* The new LDAP database ``cn=internal`` has been added to store blocklist entries (:uv:bug:`57038`).

-* The LDAP server has been extended with the `OAUTHBEARER` SASL mechanism, which is disabled by default (:uv:bug:`49006`).
+* The LDAP server has been extended with the ``OAUTHBEARER`` SASL mechanism, which is disabled by default (:uv:bug:`49006`).

-* A memory leak in the UDM REST API has been fixed, which was caused by not discarding unused weak references in the `univention.lib.i18n.Translation` (:uv:bug:`56420`).
+* A memory leak in the UDM REST API has been fixed, which was caused by not discarding unused weak references in the :py:class:`univention.lib.i18n.Translation` (:uv:bug:`56420`).

 .. _changelog-deployment: